MathCancer/PhysiCell/Quickstart.md

 <!-- https://sourceforge.net/projects/physicell/files/PhysiCell/PhysiCell%201.2.1 -->

 2) We have recently begun migrating our code to GitHub.
 So, you can `git clone` or download a .zip from https://github.com/MathCancer/PhysiCell.
-Keep in mind, this will be our master branch of PhysiCell and therefore should always be deployable, but keep in mind it is not a release version.
-(We're still deciding on whether to continue using sourceforge or to use GitHub for our releases).
+This will be our master branch of PhysiCell and therefore should always be deployable, but keep in mind it is not a release version.
+(We're still deciding on whether to continue using sourceforge or use GitHub for our releases).

 3) If you'd rather not build the code yourself, we provide a virtual appliance (.ova) file (~400MB) at the [1.2.1 release on sourceforge](https://sourceforge.net/projects/physicell/files/PhysiCell/PhysiCell%201.2.1/).